On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Double hook circuits

 \subsection{Obstructions to double hook circuits}

 We have the following analogue of \Cref{prop:singlehookresolution} for applying \Cref{prop:doublehookbound}.

 \begin{prop} Let $s$ be a sector of $B$.
-Suppose one of the following two statements about the resolved dual graph $\Gamma(h_1 \cup h_2)$ is true: \begin{enumerate}[label=(\Roman*)] \item $\Gamma(h_1 \cup h_2)$ is connected \item $\Gamma(h_1 \cup h_2)$ has two components, with one component containing $h_1$ and the other containing $h_2$ \end{enumerate} Then the hypothesis of \Cref{prop:doublehookbound} is true.
-That is, one of the following two scenarios is true: \begin{enumerate}[label=(\roman*)] \item There exists an Eulerian collection of two circuits $\{c_1,c_2\}$ in $\Gamma$ where both $c_1$ and $c_2$ hook around $s$ \item There exists an Eulerian circuit $c$ in $\Gamma$ that hooks around $s$ twice \end{enumerate} \end{prop} \begin{proof} In case (I), we can find an Eulerian circuit in $\Gamma(h_1 \cup h_2)$ whose image in $\Gamma$ is an Eulerian circuit that hooks around $s$ twice, so (ii) is true.
+Suppose one of the following two statements about the resolved dual graph $\Gamma(h_1 \cup h_2)$ is true: \begin{enumerate}[label=(\Roman*)] \item $\Gamma(h_1 \cup h_2)$ is connected \item $\Gamma(h_1 \cup h_2)$ has two components, with one component containing $h_1$ and the other containing $h_2$ \end{enumerate} Then the hypothesis of \Cref{prop:doublehookbound} is true. \end{prop} \begin{proof} In case (I), we can find an Eulerian circuit in $\Gamma(h_1 \cup h_2)$ whose image in $\Gamma$ is an Eulerian circuit that hooks around $s$ twice, so (ii) is true.
 In case (II), we can find an Eulerian circuit in each component of $\Gamma(h_1 \cup h_2)$ whose images in $\Gamma$ form an Eulerian collection of circuits that each hook around $s$, so (i) is true. \end{proof}

 For the rest of this section, we will state and prove some conditions on $s$ under which we can show that (I) or (II) in \Cref{prop:doublehookresolution} is true.
 Some of these will be analogues of statements in \Cref{subsec:singlehookexist}, and our approach in fact will closely mirror that in \Cref{subsec:singlehookexist}.